kartena/Proj4Leaflet/README.md

 This [Leaflet](http://leafletjs.com) plugin adds support for using projections supported by [Proj4js](https://github.com/proj4js/proj4js).

+*For compatibility with Leaflet 1.0-beta1 use the leaflet-proj-refactor branch.*

 ## Features

 * Use tiles in any projection supported by Proj4js